olivluca/actuino/README.md

 A previous iteration used a parallel port and a Linux device driver, but since it's increasingly difficult to find a PC with a parallel port and there's an abundance of cheap TV boxes with usb ports, I decided to write an arduino version controlled with an usb to serial cable.

-I'm using it with a tv box running kodi and tvheadend (the trunk version of tvheadend can use an external command to move the dish).
+I've been using it with a tv box running kodi and tvheadend (the trunk version of tvheadend can use an external command to move the dish), but since the tv box died now I'm using it with an enigma2 box running [openatv](https://github.com/openatv/enigma2/commit/8ad64e488b32b3b1896f9dddfaf1278edb525406).

 # Components